awwx/meteor-wiki/Handlebars.md

 data.foo = function() { return "blah"; };
 ```

-In a multi-segment expression, each segment is called if it is a function.
+In a multi-segment expression, each segment is called if it is a function, and used for its value otherwise.
 Take `{{foo.bar.baz}}` as an example.
 The identifier `foo` refers either to a helper function, a constant template property, or to a property or getter method of the current data context.
 If it's a helper or a getter, the function is called with no arguments and the current data context as `this`.
 We expect the result to be an object with a `bar` property.
-If the `bar` property is a function (a getter method), it is called with no arguments and *the object it came from* as `this`.
+If the `bar` property is a function (a getter method), it is called with no arguments *on the object it came from*.
+That is, whenever we call a function `bar` that isn't a helper but was a property of some object `foo` or `foo()`, we set `this` to that object.
+In the expression `{{../foo}}`, `this` will be set to the parent context `..`.

 This is a Meteor extension to Handlebars to support getters.

-In a case like `{{../foo}}` where `foo` is a function, the value of `this` inside the function is the parent context (`..`) and not the current context, as you would expect.

 ### Nonexistent Identifiers